teia-community/teia-docs/wiki/Governance-on-Teia.md

 ### Teia DAO Token Distribution

-**We published an extensive [fact sheet with a FAQ section on our blog](https://blog.teia.art/blog/fact-sheet-token-drop)**
+**We published an extensive [fact sheet with a FAQ section on our blog](https://blog.teia.art/blog/fact-sheet-token-drop)** The $TEIA DAO tokens are being distributed among the community via the **ONLY** §TEAI claim page at https://wwww.teia.art/claim between August 20th, 2023 to November 20th, 2023.
+After the claiming period, unclaimed tokens will remain in the treasury for future distribution events.

 Note that no token value above being a voting token is implied.
 The Teia DAO Token is solely intended as a governance token and should not be treated as a financial/investment asset.
 Due to its non-profit nature, Teia can't and won't distribute profits and can only use funds generated to maintain operations, fund exhibitions, and support education, art, and cultural exchange in general.